Bangladesh Country Commercial Guide

 Aviation Safety Oversight

-The U.S. Federal Aviation Administration (FAA) has assessed the Government of Bangladesh’s Civil Aviation Authority as not in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Bangladesh’s air carrier operations.
+The U.S. Federal Aviation Administration (FAA) has assessed the Government of Bangladesh’s Civil Aviation Authority as not in compliance with International Civil Aviation Organization aviation safety standards for oversight of Bangladesh’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Language

-Although Bangla (Bengali) is the official language of Bangladesh, English is widely spoken and used in official and business circles.
+Bangla (Bengali) is the official language of Bangladesh, but English is also widely spoken and used in official and business circles.
 U.S. businesspeople may greet their Bangladeshi counterparts with normal English salutations.
 The usual greeting among Bangladeshis is the Arabic phrase “As-salaam-u-alaikum” (meaning “peace be with you”).
 The cordial response is “Walaikum As Salaam” (“peace to you as well”).
 A polite parting phrase is “Khuda Hafez” (“God preserve”).

 Health